theScottyJam/moat-maker/README.md

 });
 ```

+If you use CommonJS instead of ES Modules (i.e. you use `require()`, or your TS compiled output uses `require()`), you'll need to instead install [moat-maker-commonjs](https://github.com/theScottyJam/moat-maker-commonjs).

-This tool can be used anywhere where you might want to validate the correctness of your data, including:
+Moat Maker can be used anywhere where you might want to validate the correctness of your data, including:
 * User-input validation.
 Build a solid validation wall around your business logic to ensure your API users don't try and provide any bad inputs.
 Helpful auto-generated error messages will be provided to your API users so they can know what needs to be fixed.
 (If you find any particular error message isn't as helpful as you would like, please [open an issue](https://github.com/theScottyJam/moat-maker/issues/new)).
 * Validate HTTP responses, configuration, outputs from third-party libraries, etc, to make sure they all fit your expectations.
 * Write expressive assertions in your automated tests.